SyneRBI/SIRF-Exercises/notebooks/Synergistic/README.md

 #### Get the data

 The file, [BrainWeb.ipynb](BrainWeb.ipynb), will generate data that will be used by a few of the notebooks.
-This uses a wrapper that obtains the brainweb data, and this wrapper can be obtained via `pip install brainweb --user` (the script will also call this command).
+This uses a wrapper that obtains the brainweb data, installed as part of the requirements of the exercises.

 #### What images?